Bezdarnost/MambaSR/README.md

-# MambaSR
-Mamba for Super Resolution
+# MambaSR: Super Resolution using Mamba
+Aman Urumbekov

+---

+This repository is the official PyTorch implementation of MambaSR: Super Resolution using Mamba